 38. For filling Nargis’ shoes as nobody else could

 In a rare occurrence of one cinema icon reprising another, Manisha Koirala played the legendary Nargis Dutt in Rajkumar Hirani’s 2018 blockbuster Sanju.
-In a special appearance, Manisha brief scene, song and an audio-recorded portion still haunt from a film that was predominantly about its leading man’s difficult life.
+In a special appearance, Manisha’s brief scene, song, and an audio-recorded portion worked like magic in a film that was predominantly about its leading man’s difficult life.

 39. For perfecting the OTT Parsi mom act